dyne/devuan-sdk/README.md

 Pretty easy no?
 This is the basic usage.
-SDK has also functions to locally compile the packages into schroot of various architectures and even serve them locally as a repository over http, to facilitate local testing.
+SDK has also functions to locally compile the packages into schroot of various architectures and even serve the results locally as an apt repository over http, to facilitate local testing.

 # Complete instructions